JonathanSoszka/COP-4813/readme.md

 #### Annotation Examples

-* `@HttpGet(url="characters")` a method with this annotation will automatically run when a get request is sent to `DndBuddy/characters`
+* `@HttpGet(url="characters")` a method with this annotation will automatically run when a GET request is sent to `DndBuddy/characters`

-* `@HttpPost(method="deleteCharacter")` a method with this annotation will run if a post request is sent with the attribut `method="deleteCharacter"` set this attribute of the button submiting the post request like below
+* `@HttpPost(method="deleteCharacter")` a method with this annotation will run when a POST request is sent with the attribute `method="deleteCharacter"` set this attribute of the button submiting the post request like below

 ```
 <form>